 Three Streams of Yoga, Vedanta, and Tantra

 Source of the tradition: The systematic practice of Yoga Meditation comes from the ancient cave monasteries of the Himalayas, the source of the mystical Shangrila or Shambala.
 This lineage of teachers is at least 5,000 years old, though eternal in nature.
-It includes Swami Rama and his teachers, Bengali Baba and Mahavatar Baba, known as Babaji.
-(Life Positive, an Indian holistic living magazine, has published articles on the cave monasteries {click 2nd link} and Mahavatar Baba.)
+It includes Swami Rama and his teachers Bengali Baba, who is disciple of Mahavatar Baba, known as Babaji.
+(See Swami Rama's book, Living with the Himalayan Masters.
+Life Positive, an Indian holistic living magazine, has published a fascinating article on Mahavatar Baba.)
+(See also Our Tradition by Swami Rama)

 Encompassing all forms of yoga: The tradition of the Himalayan masters encompasses all of the Yogas.
 Self-Realization comes through Yoga meditation of the Yoga Sutras, the contemplative insight of Advaita Vedanta, and the intense devotion of Samaya Sri Vidya Tantra, the three of which complement one another like fingers on a hand (See: Yoga, Vedanta, Tantra).
 We employ the classical approaches of Raja, Jnana, Karma, and Bhakti Yoga, as well as Hatha, Kriya, Kundalini, Laya, Mantra, Nada, Siddha, and Tantra Yoga.
 Together, they guide one directly through the layers (Koshas) of our being to the direct experience of the center of consciousness.
 Meditation, contemplation, mantra and prayer finally converge into a unified force directed towards the final stage, piercing the pearl of wisdom called bindu, leading to the Absolute (See Bindu).